frozencemetery/mivehind.net/_posts/2016-11-27-the-fall-of-journalism.md

 rather than to hurl slander from.

-Self-promotion is extremly prevalent in our media, the most obvious modern example perhaps being televised reporting where cuts to "<studioname>
+Self-promotion is extremly prevalent in our media, the most obvious modern example perhaps being televised reporting where cuts to "&lt;studioname&gt;
 on-the-scene reporter" (and the like) are common.
 Drastic over-reporting of sports and celebrity culture (and the like) is certainly an issue with modern news.